Calibre Platform Support Overview and Roadmap

 Linux Operating System Support

 CentOS Linux is a community-driven free software effort that is derived from the sources of Red Hat Enterprise Linux (RHEL).
-The Calibre product line is tested and qualified with RHEL 6 and 7 as well as CentOS 6 and 7, and any references to a specific version of RHEL 6 or 7 in the Roadmap applies equally to CentOS.
+The Calibre product line is tested and qualified with RHEL 7 as well as CentOS 7, and any references to a specific version of RHEL 7 in the Roadmap applies equally to CentOS.

-Calibre is not supported with CentOS 8 due to changes in how CentOS will deliver future versions of Red Hat software.
+Calibre is not supported with CentOS 8 or later due to changes in how CentOS will deliver future versions of Red Hat software.
 See https://blog.centos.org/2020/12/future-is-centos-stream/ for more information.

 Please note that Calibre does not provide operating system support.

 Calibre supports SUSE Linux Enterprise Server (SLES), CentOS Linux, Rocky, Alma and Red Hat Enterprise Linux (RHEL).
-Support for RHEL is determined by the operating system version, for example, RHEL 6.10.
-Red Hat has different options for marketing RHEL, such as Server or Workstation.
+Some vendors offer different marketing options, such as Server or Workstation.
 All the marketing options are supported as long as a supported operating system version is loaded.

-Note that Red Hat Fedora Linux and CentOS Stream are maintained, distributed, and supported differently than RHEL and CentOS Linux, and are not supported for use with the Calibre product line.
+Note that Red Hat Fedora Linux and CentOS Stream are maintained, distributed, and supported differently than RHEL and derived community editions, and are not supported for use with the Calibre product line.
 Any use of the Red Hat Fedora or CentOS Stream operating systems is governed by the Linux Distribution Compatibility Statement.

 Linux Distribution Compatibility Statement